 Number of Sections: 3 - Analytical Writing, Quantitative and Verbal Reasoning

-GRE aspirants can apply for the test irrespective of age and qualification, as there is no specific GRE Eligibility Criteria 2017.
-However, candidates have to fulfil the admission criteria for individual institutes where they are applying.
-Since GRE 2017 is a postgraduate test, students who have cleared their undergraduate studies opt for the examination for entry into Masters or PhD courses abroad, especially across universities in the USA and Canada, among others.
+There is no GRE 2018 Eligibility.
+Aspirants can apply for the GRE 2018 irrespective of age and qualification, as there is no specific GRE eligibility criteria 2018.
+The candidates, however, have to fulfill the admission criteria for the institutes/ universities they are applying to.
+As a GRE 2018 score is used for admission to postgraduate programmes, students who have completed their undergraduate studies should opt for the examination.
+GRE 2018 score is used for entry to Masters or PhD courses abroad, specifically in universities in US and Canada.
+Universities in a number of Europan and Asian countries have also started accepting GRE scores for a variety of Graduate programmes.
 However, aspirants should keep this in mind that it is not the country but the university which requires GRE score.
+Not all courses require GRE score at all universities.
 Even within a university, some departments might ask for GRE score while others might not.
-Hence, candidates are required to first check the admission checklist of the universities before checking the GRE Eligibility Criteria 2017.
+Hence, candidates are required to first check the admission checklist of the universities before checking the GRE eligibility criteria 2018.

 GRE General (Aptitude) GRE Subject (Subjective)